NardJ/Tin-Whistle-Helper/README.md

               before cursor
 [Return]    : Break tabs into two lines
-[Backspace] : Join two lines if beat cursor is at first tab of line
+[Backspace] : Join two lines if beat cursor is at first tab of line p           : Save screenshot of tabs as visible on screen using name
+              of tab file with extension .png
 ```

 ### Remarks: